KCTech-Lab/KC.Tik4Net/README.md

 3. Target **.NET 10.0** or later.
 4. Start with `LowLevelApi.md`, `HighLevelApi.md`, and `TestHarness`.

-## Contributing and expectations
+## Support expectations

-This library is developed to support real projects, not to provide complete RouterOS coverage or broad support guarantees.
+This repository is developed to support real projects, not to provide full RouterOS coverage or a full support commitment.

-- Issues and PRs are welcome.
+- The **low-level** layer is the main supported surface.
-- Small, focused PRs with tests are preferred.
+- The **high-level** layer is intentionally incomplete and should be treated as an expanding convenience layer.
-- Contributions should stay async-only and avoid reflection-heavy patterns.
+- Issues and PRs are welcome, but consumers should not expect comprehensive feature coverage or guaranteed support for every RouterOS scenario.

 ## License and credits